V-Bio Ventures

 Series A in 2019

-Confo Therapeutics is a drug discovery company based in Brussels, Belgium, founded in 2015.
-The company specializes in developing internal drug discovery programs focused on G-protein coupled receptors (GPCRs) to address unmet medical needs.
-Utilizing its proprietary CONFO® technology, Confo Therapeutics stabilizes inherently unstable functional conformations of GPCRs, providing a robust starting point for drug discovery.
-This approach reveals previously inaccessible structural features of these receptors, facilitating the identification of novel agonists that enhance therapeutic interventions.
+Confo Therapeutics is a drug discovery company building internal drug discovery programs on GPCRs addressing unmet medical need.
+Confo Therapeutics employs its proprietary CONFO technology to lock inherent unstable functional conformations of GPCRs as a superior starting point for drug discovery.
+CONFO body-stabilized active state conformations of these receptors disclose previously inaccessible structural features empowering the discovery of novel agonists for better therapeutic intervention.

 Series A in 2019

 AgomAb is developing molecular therapies for the regeneration of damaged tissues.
-Their unique agonistic monoclonal antibody molecules (“agomAbs”) stimulate molecular and cellular repair mechanisms that have the potential to restore organ function in patients with fibrotic, inflammatory, autoimmune and degenerative diseases.
+Their unique agonistic monoclonal antibody molecules (“agomAbs”) stimulate molecular and cellular repair mechanisms that can potentially restore organ function in patients with fibrotic, inflammatory, autoimmune, and degenerative diseases.
+The company is focusing on biologically validated pathways, such as Transforming Growth Factor β and Hepatocyte Growth Factor, and leveraging specialized capabilities in organ-specific small molecules and high-affinity antibodies.
+With a diversified clinical pipeline across multiple fibrotic conditions, end-to-end research and development expertise, a successful business development track record, and a robust investor base.

 Precirix